XxnittanixX/pacman/README.md

 This section is currently being written.
 Please stay tuned!

 ## Configuration
-The configuration of PACMAN is done using XML files with the extension "props".
+The configuration of PACMAN is done using JSON files with a loose structure.
-These files share the MSBuild namespace and can theoretically be included in MSBuild projects.
-However, PACMAN does not necessarily require MSBuild to operate.

-Each node in a `PropertyGroup` is a property.
-The text inside the node is the value.
-The `Label` attribute of a property group is used to allow different propert scopes in a single configuration file.
-This usage of `Label` is not consistent with MSBuild behavior and needs to be kept in mind when including configuration files in MSBuild projects!
+PACMAN operates by distinguishing between "properties" and "property groups" as the configuration system is based on the idea of a key-value store.
+The following schema is applied:

+	{
+		"property1": "value",
+		"propertyGroup1": {
+			"property2": "value"
+		}
+	}

+`property1` and `property2` are (simple) properties while `propertyGroup1` is
+a property group containing `property2` but not `property1`.
+Deeper structures are currently not supported by the query commands but might be later.

-The main configuration is in the file `config.props` at the root directory.
+The main configuration is in the file `config.json` at the root directory.
 It contains one property group for each environment.
 By changing environments, the global variable `$global:System.Environment` is set to a hashtable with all properties in the respective node.
 The property group without a label contains